coderefinery/manuals/team-leaders.md

 If you see anything that is not supporting an positive learning environment, let us know!
-* If it's a general issue that can be mentioned publicy, write it immediately in the collaborative document.
+* If it's a general issue that can be mentioned publicly, write it immediately in the collaborative document.
 * Send a message to support@coderefinery.org if it is private and can be handled asynchronously.